 Sci Phi Journal is a cosy waystation for travellers who, through no fault of their own, find themselves at the cosmic intersection between speculative philosophy, cultural anthropology and hard SF.

 The current incarnation of SPJ, as our gathering place is known for short, was launched in 2014 by Jason Rennie, of erstwhile Sci Phi Show podcasting fame, and helmed by Ray Blank through the stormy year of 2017.
-It spent 2018 in hibernation and will reopen its portals in 2019 under co-editors Ádám Gerencsér and Mariano Martín Rodríguez.
+It spent 2018 in hibernation and reopened its portals in 2019 under co-editors Ádám Gerencsér and Mariano Martín Rodríguez.

 As its primary mission, SPJ wishes to provide a platform for idea-driven fiction, as opposed to the ‘character-driven’ mode that has come to predominate speculative fiction.
 We hope that, in the fullness of time, SPJ may also act as a catalyst for discussion among mind-mates scattered around the globe, united in our attraction towards the philosophical edge of the SF spectrum.